Graduate Admissions FAQ

 Psychology graduate admissions officially close April 15 each year for domestic students and on March 15 each year for international students.
 The College of Graduate Studies will provide all official decline notices via the online application portal to all applicants who were not selected for admission for the following September.

 For Psychological Science students, the MA takes two years and the PhD takes four additional years.
 Students in the Clinical program take an additional year in the PhD program for completion of their required pre-doctoral CPA- or APA-accredited clinical internship.
+Students are recommended to adhere the noted timelines to maintain eligibility for various types of funding.

 Licensing requirements for Psychologists across Canada vary, since the practice is provincially/ territorially regulated.
 Students should check with the governing body in the region in which they wish to practice to determine specific requirements.
 We do not admit students who intend to complete only a MA in Psychology, and the MA in the Clinical Psychology program curriculum is not designed to adequately prepare students for independent practice as Psychologists.